extua/nth/README.md

 ## TODO

-* Pass argument to choose whether or not to put ordinals in superscript.
+* Pass argument to choose whether or not to put ordinals in superscript, [issue link](https://github.com/extua/nth/issues/1).